Being ADEPT at Changing Habit

 Assoc Professor Craig Hassed

 Assoc Professor Craig Hassed is a General Practitioner at the Monash University Department of General Practice.
 He has been instrumental in introducing a variety of innovations into medical education and practice with an emphasis on the application of holistic, integrative and mind-body medicine in medical practice.
-Craig runs his Essence of Health and Mindfulness Meditation Training for Health Practitioners retreat programs at the Yarra Valley Living Centre, and also presents during our Life and Living cancer programs.
+Craig runs his Essence of Health and Mindfulness Meditation Training for Health Practitioners retreat programs at the Yarra Valley Living Centre, and also presents during our cancer programs.
 He has also published 7 books including Know Thyself, The Essence of Health, General Practice: the integrative approach, Mindfulness for Life, and Mindful Learning.